 Art INTENT at Great Missenden School:

-We aim to give children a wide range of experiences in Art, to develop their creative and practical skills.
-They use a variety of tools, materials and medium to develop techniques such as drawing, painting, printing, textiles, pottery and model-making.
-An awareness of colour, shape, balance, focus and proportion are developed alongside the use of symbols to convey ideas and feelings.
+At Great Missenden we aim to give children a wide range of experiences in Art, to develop their curiosity, creative and practical skills.
+The intent is to ensure pupils have opportunities to use their creativity and imagination, use a variety of tools, materials and medium to develop different techniques.
+The children will become confident and proficient in these techniques which include drawing, painting, sculpting, as well as other craft skills.
+They will also learn to explore their own ideas, record their experiences, as well as exploring the work of others, learning to ask questions and evaluate.
+This will help offer children the chance to develop their emotional expression through art to further enhance their personal, social and emotional development.
 The children are also taught to develop their appreciation of artists and art in other cultures and use techniques to develop their own artwork and to experiment with new ideas.

 Why is Art an Important Part of the Curriculum?

 Imagination and Creativity: Children can take their experiences of the world and transform them through art, making new connections and relationships through their inventive minds.
 Their knowledge, memories and fantasies all feed their imagination.
 Art allows children to explore, build on and record their own creative and imaginative ideas.

 Expression: Making pictures allows children to express their feelings and ideas, both as a means of self-expression and to communicate to others.
 These may include reliving a happy event they recently experienced (a birthday party or a day out), or drawing out some sad feelings as a therapeutic exercise.
 Older children may use pictures for more conceptual purposes, expressing their concerns and ideas.